Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 What are the most common reasons a home warranty claim is denied?

-The top two reasons — each accounting for roughly 29% of denials — are coverage exclusions (the item simply isn't covered) and pre-existing conditions.
-Repair costs exceeding the plan's coverage cap account for about 20% of denials, and lack of proper maintenance documentation accounts for approximately 13%.
-Unauthorized repairs and code violations make up most of the remaining cases.
+The top reasons are pre-existing conditions (roughly 29% to 32% of denials) and coverage exclusions where the item or part simply isn't covered (about 29%).
+Repair costs exceeding the plan's coverage cap account for around 20% of denials, and lack of proper maintenance documentation accounts for 13% to 24% depending on the survey.
+Unauthorized repairs, improper installation, and code violations make up most of the remaining cases.

 Can I appeal a denied home warranty claim?